-CheckMate 227 continues for the coprimary endpoint of OS in PD-L1 selected patients.
-For now, nivolumab plus ipilimumab represents an optional treatment regimen for patients with NSCLC with a high TMB [I, A; not EMA-approved].
+For now, nivolumab plus ipilimumab represents an optional treatment regimen for patients with NSCLC [I, A; not EMA-approved].
 Important questions remain regarding the role of immunotherapy combinations versus PD-1 monotherapy in PD-L1 TPS ≥ 50% and how TMB may inform the optimal use of PD-(L)1 plus ChT versus immunotherapy alone combinations in NSCLC.
 The MYSTIC trial enrolled 1118 patients with metastatic NSCLC who were randomly allocated to durvalumab alone, durvalumab plus tremelimumab or ChT.
-The primary endpoints were OS for durvalumab versus ChT, and OS and PFS for durvalumab plus tremelimumab versus ChT in patients with 25% or greater PD-L1 expression in tumour cells.
+The primary endpoints were OS for durvalumab versus ChT, and OS and PFS for durvalumab plus tremelimumab versus ChT in patients with 25% or greater PD-L1 expression in TCs.
 Durvalumab alone or with tremelimumab did not improve OS or PFS compared to ChT (OS: 16.3 versus 12.9 months, HR 0.76 and 11.9 versus 12.9 months, HR 0.85; PFS: 4.7 versus 5.4 months, HR 0.87 and 3.9 versus 5.4 months, HR 1.05, respectively).
-Exploratory analysis demonstrated that high blood TMB (≥ 20 mutations/Mb) was associated with longer OS in durvalumab and tremelimumab versus ChT (21.9 versus 10 months, HR: 0.49) [79a].
-Additional clinical data and evaluation of long-term benefit of these new strategies are needed.
+Exploratory analysis demonstrated that high blood TMB (≥ 20 mutations/Mb) was associated with longer OS in durvalumab and tremelimumab versus ChT (21.9 versus 10 months, HR 0.49) [79a].
+Additional prospective clinical data, including a randomised phase III trial (NEPTUNE) and evaluation of long-term benefit of these new strategies are awaited.
 Physicians and patients will need to conduct individualised discussions regarding benefit and risks of available therapies over time.